paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-038-distribution-and-marketing-of-agricultural-products.md

   (B) *Exclusions* — The term “covered commodity” does not include an item described in subparagraph (A) if the item is an ingredient in a processed food item.

-(3) **Farm-raised fish** — The term “farm-raised fish” includes—
+(2) **Farm-raised fish** — The term “farm-raised fish” includes—

   (A) farm-raised shellfish; and

   (B) fillets, steaks, nuggets, and any other flesh from a farm-raised fish or shellfish.

-(4) **Food service establishment** — The term “food service establishment” means a restaurant, cafeteria, lunch room, food stand, saloon, tavern, bar, lounge, or other similar facility operated as an enterprise engaged in the business of selling food to the public.
+(3) **Food service establishment** — The term “food service establishment” means a restaurant, cafeteria, lunch room, food stand, saloon, tavern, bar, lounge, or other similar facility operated as an enterprise engaged in the business of selling food to the public.

-(5) **Lamb** — The term “lamb” means meat, other than mutton, produced from sheep.
+(4) **Lamb** — The term “lamb” means meat, other than mutton, produced from sheep.

-(6) **Perishable agricultural commodity; retailer** — The terms “perishable agricultural commodity” and “retailer” have the meanings given the terms in [section 499a(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section499a/b&num=0&edition=prelim).
+(5) **Perishable agricultural commodity; retailer** — The terms “perishable agricultural commodity” and “retailer” have the meanings given the terms in [section 499a(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section499a/b&num=0&edition=prelim).

-(7) **Pork** — The term “pork” means meat produced from hogs.

-(8) **Secretary** — The term “Secretary” means the Secretary of Agriculture, acting through the Agricultural Marketing Service.
+(6) **Secretary** — The term “Secretary” means the Secretary of Agriculture, acting through the Agricultural Marketing Service.

-(9) **Wild fish**
+(7) **Wild fish**

   (A) *In general* — The term “wild fish” means naturally-born or hatchery-raised fish and shellfish harvested in the wild.